Print this topic

 Optometrists can help you by:

 If you have poor vision, you should see an optometrist.
-But even if your vision isn't poor, it's a good idea to have an optometrist perform an eye exam to check for diseases or defects that may not have any symptoms, such as glaucoma or diabetes eye disease.
+But even if your vision is not poor, you should regularly have an optometrist examine your eyes.
+This is to check for diseases or defects that may not have any symptoms.
+These include glaucoma and diabetes eye disease.

 Optometrists mostly work in private practices.
 A small number are employed in hospital eye departments and private ophthalmology clinics.